AdrienMariez/map_application/readme.md

 Models :
 skycatch-challenge
 -------------------
-To know what is to be worked on or to be refactoredn, search for :
+To know what is to be worked on or to be refactored, search for :
 TEST
 TO REMOVE
 TO CHANGE